sterrenb/zmk-config/README.md

 > Generated with [Keymap Drawer](https://github.com/caksoylar/keymap-drawer).

-**One diagram covers both keyboards.** It is drawn on the Corne's physical layout, but the bindings, layers and combos are the same on the Toucan2.
+It is drawn on the Corne's physical layout, but the bindings, layers and combos are the same on the Toucan2.
 The only layer that behaves differently is `Mouse`, which the Toucan2's trackpad activates while a finger rests on it and which is unreachable on the Corne.

-`Adjust` is reached by holding both thumb layer keys together (tri-layer).

 ## Key Positions